actions-workshop/actions-workshop/docs/002-basics-of-ci-with-actions.md

 5. Commit the `node.js.yml` file.

-### 3.4 Remove the Matrix Strategy
+### 3.4 - Remove the matrix build strategy

-As this is a frontend project, we don't really need a matrix-build here (this is more suited for backend projects that might be running on several Node.js version).
-Removing the matrix build will also make the test - and coverage reporting - happen only once.
+As this is a frontend project, we don't need a matrix build strategy (which is more suited for backend projects that might be running on several Node.js versions).
+Removing the matrix build will also make the tests run only once.

 <details>
-<summary>Try to remove the matrix build yourself and make the Action only run on Version 16.x.
-Extend this section to see the solution.</summary>
+<summary>Try to remove the matrix build yourself and make the `actions/setup-node` action only run on version 16.x.
+Expand this section to see the solution.</summary>

 ```yml
 jobs: